 This tool enables users to search our Hospital & IDN database by category, technology type, vendor, purchase plan, implementation year and more in order to track trends, and define changes in technology implementation across the healthcare market.

 With the full integration of LOGIC technology installations, there are a number of key areas where implementation data has grown over the past year.
 Using this enhanced tool, we’ve identified four tech categories with the greatest changes in installation records from 2018 to now:

 Clinical & Business Intelligence

-We’ll look more closely at the most-installed technologies within these categories to understand which saw the greatest increases in hospital usage in the past year, and which tech systems might continue to be highly utilized in the new year.
+We’ll look more closely at the most-installed technologies to understand which of these areas saw the greatest increases in hospital usage within the past year, and which tech systems might continue to be highly utilized in the new year.